kidult00/2016.Fab.note/Week17/17_Assignment.md

 Housing

-- A shield or box
+- basswood
-- Connection parts
+- 3D Printing PLA connection parts

 #### where will they come from?
 - Local electronic vender